 To manage interest rate risk, the Company enters into interest rate swap contracts to adjust the amount of total debt that is subject to variable interest rates.
 Such contracts effectively fix the borrowing rates on floating rate debt to limit the exposure against the risk of rising interest rates.
 The Company does not enter into interest rate swap contracts for speculative or trading purposes and it has only entered into interest rate swap contracts with financial institutions that it believes are creditworthy counterparties.
-The Company monitors the financial institutions that are counterparties to its interest rate swap contracts among various counterparties to mitigate exposure to any single financial institution.
+The Company monitors the financial institutions that are counterparties to its interest rate swap contracts and to the extent possible diversifies its swap contracts among various counterparties to mitigate exposure to any single financial institution.